Nonparametric Estimation of Mediation Effects with A General Treatment: Application

-Figure \ref{fig:curveplot1} reports the estimated direct and indirect effects based on the series regression estimator $\widehat{\mu}(t,t')$, while Figure \ref{fig:curveplot2} reports the estimated direct and indirect effects based on the kernel regression estimator $\widehat{\mu}_h(t,t')$.
-Figure \ref{fig:curveplot1} shows that the direct effects are significantly negative at the $5\%$ level for all $t$ values considered, with the effects becoming larger as the training time increases.
-Additionally, all estimated indirect effects are insignificant.
-The results of Figure \ref{fig:curveplot2} are similar to those of \cite{hsu2018direct}.
-We find that small treatment intensities do not reduce the number of arrests.
+The results in Figure \ref{fig:curveplot2} are similar to those of \cite{hsu2018direct}.
+They show that small treatment intensities do not reduce the number of arrests.
 From $800$ hours onward, the direct effects become significantly negative, the $95\%$ confidence bands exclude zero, and the effect peaks occur around $1400$ hours.
-The estimated indirect effects are insignificant, in accordance with the results presented in Figure \ref{fig:curveplot1}.
-In conclusion, there exist significant direct effects of the Job Corps program on the number of arrests in the fourth year.
+The estimated indirect effects are mostly insignificant, consistent with the results presented in Figure \ref{fig:curveplot1}.
+In conclusion, the Job Corps program has significant direct effects on the number of arrests in the fourth year.
 In contrast, for the investigated range of treatment intensities, the indirect effects of program-induced employment changes on arrests are close to zero.

+Comparing Figure 1 to Figure 2 and the results in \cite{hsu2018direct}, our sieve regression estimator gives smoother results than the kernel-type ones.
+The kernel-type estimators seem to have some boundary effects that show unstable results on the boundaries of the support of the treatment values.
+Recall that in our simulation, with or without interaction for both linear and nonlinear models, our CBS gives better direct effects estimation than CBK.
+Thus, Figure~1 may provide a more reliable result.
+However, to confirm these analyses, some specification and monotonicity tests are needed, which can be an interesting future direction.